-Cedar Mountain, now know as Johns Family Nature Conservancy
+The history of Johns Family Nature Conservancy

-Originally known as Cedar Mountain Regional Park, the area was renamed in 2013 after a sizable donation of 323 hectares (800 acres) from the Johns family.
-It was the largest land donation in the Central Okanagan’s history!
+In 2013, the Johns Family donated 323 hectares (800 acres) to Cedar Mountain Park to help with the protection of the area’s ecosystem.
+This was the largest land donation in the Central Okanagan’s history and the park was renamed in honour of the Johns family.
 With the hefty new addition, the park now totals 402.5 hectares.

 While the new additions are largely off-limits to the public to protect the secluded, frail mountainside, the original Cedar Mountain Park trails remain open.
 The original trails have recently been expanded and updated, as well as a parking lot and interpretive signs added.
 These updates were all part of a multi-year plan with the Johns family to improve the park’s accessibility to the public.